AztecProtocol/aztec-packages/spartan/README.md

 ### Connecting to Spartan using k8Lens

-A popular GUI than can be used to connect to the Spartan cluster is the free version of k8Lens ([download link](https://k8slens.dev/)).
+A popular GUI than can be used to connect to the Spartan cluster is the free version of k8Lens. ([Download Link](https://k8slens.dev/))

 As long as all CLI tools have been configured, k8Lens will automatically read your local `kubeconfig` file to provide cluster access.
 The Spartan cluster can then be located by navigating the k8Lens "catelog" as shown below.